Combat Missions: Evolution 10: Missile Hangar

 The objective is to retrieve a missile guidance system that is held inside a hangar currently used by a terrorist group.
 They will be inserted via helicopter on the roof of the hangar.
 They must first disable the enemies satellite communication dish and set an explosive device.
 Once the charge is set they must radio headquarters telling them they have accomplished this objective.
 They will then rappel into the hangar to retrieve the guidance system while repelling the enemy using Close Quarters Battle (CQB) techniques.
 The helicopter will be waiting outside the south doors of the hangar.
 During the mission, once they have confirmed disabling the satellite communication dish, headquarters will tell them that there is an undercover ATF agent, Todd Nelson, whom they need to secure.
 They are given his description (Caucasian, 5'10, 175 lbs, receding hairline, has a mustache and wears glasses).
 If they fail to secure him, they will lose 100 points.

-Alpha vs Bravo

-Bravo killed the undercover ATF agent off the bat and ended up securing the wrong man.
-They asked the man if he was an undercover agent to which the man replied in the negative.
-They took him anyway.

-Harald Zundel cut his nose as he was rappelling into the hangar.